kayrus/terraform-provider-ccloud/docs/resources/kubernetes_v1.md

 * `dex` - (Optional) Enable dex installation to Kubernetes cluster.
 It is possible to enable for all supported Kubernetes versions.
 Disabling is not supported in Kubernikus API.
 Defaults to `false`.
-Conflicts with `authentication_configuration` argument.
+Conflicts with `oidc` and `authentication_configuration` arguments.

+* `oidc` - (Optional) Enables OpenID Connect (OIDC) authentication for the cluster by specifying valid OIDC configuration.
+The `oidc` object structure is documented below.
+Conflicts with `dex` and `authentication_configuration` arguments.

 * `authentication_configuration` - (Optional) Enables structured authentication
   for the cluster by specifying a valid AuthenticationConfiguration YAML resource.
 This configuration is passed directly to the API server via the --authentication-config flag.
-Conflicts with `dex` argument.
+Conflicts with `dex` and `oidc` arguments.
   Requires Kubernetes version 1.30 or later.

 * `dashboard` - (Optional) Enable Kubernetes dashboard installation to Kubernetes cluster.
 It is possible to enable for Kubernetes versions >= 1.11.9.
 Disabling